eludris/eludris/docs/src/content/docs/cli.md

 command.
 You can also overwrite the default directory using the `ELUDRIS_CLI_CONF` environment variable.

-The Eludris CLI automatically reads your `.env` files to facilitate managing multiple instances.
+The Eludris CLI automatically reads your `.env` files in your current directory to facilitate managing multiple instances.

 ## Commands